owm111/vim-todotxt/README.md

 Simple Vim plugin for todo.txt.

-Includes filetype detection, syntax defintions, and some basic functions for working with todo.txt files.
+Includes filetype detection, syntax defintions, and some basic functions and commands for working with todo.txt files.

+## Requirements

+Requires at least Vim version 8.

 ## Installation